lliwIWant/ReactWorkspace/README.md

 # Rock Scissoers Paper Game with Noona

-This project is a Rock Scisser Paper game for studying React
+This project is a Rock Scissers Paper game for studying React